statamic/docs/content/collections/fieldtypes/entries.md

     name: query_scopes
     type: string
     description: >
       Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable entries.
+Make sure to specify the "handle" of the query scope, eg. `my_awesome_scope`.
   -
     name: search_index
     type: string